Semidefinite programming relaxations for linear semi-infinite polynomial programming: introduction

-LSIPP can be seen as a special branch of {\itshape linear semi-infinite programming} (LSIP), or more general, of {\itshape semi-infinite programming} (SIP), in which the involved functions are not necessarily polynomials.
-Due to its many applications and appealing theoretical properties, SIP has become an independent and active research area since 1960s and a large amount of work has been done on it.
-Numerically, SIP problems can be solved by different approaches including, for instance, discretization method, local reduction method, exchange method, simplex-like method and so on.
-See the surveys \cite{LSIO,ACSLSIPY,LSIP,Hettich1993,Still2007,NMSIP,ShapiroSIP} and the references therein for details.
-To the best of our knowledge, few of them are specially designed by exploiting features of polynomial optimization problems.
-Parpas and Rustem \cite{PR2009} proposed a discretization-like method to solve min-max polynomial optimization problems, which can be reformulated as {\itshape semi-infinite polynomial programming} (SIPP) problems.
-Using polynomial approximation and an appropriate hierarchy of {\itshape semidefinite programming} (SDP) relaxations, Lasserre presented an algorithm to solve the {\itshape generalized} SIPP problems in \cite{Lasserre2011}.
-Based on exchange scheme, an SDP relaxation method for solving SIPP problems was proposed in \cite{SIPPSDP}.
-By representations of nonnegative polynomials in the univariate case, an SDP method was given in \cite{XSQ} for LSIPP problems $(\ref{eq::lsipp})$ with $S$ being closed intervals.
+LSIPP, as a special subclass of SIP, has many applications like minimax problems, functional approximation problems.
+However, to the best of our knowledge, few of the numerical methods mentioned above are specially designed by exploiting features of polynomial optimization problems.
+Parpas and Rustem \cite{PR2009} proposed a discretization-like method to solve minimax polynomial optimization problems, which can be reformulated as semi-infinite polynomial programming (SIPP) problems.
+Using polynomial approximation and an appropriate hierarchy of {\itshape semidefinite programming} (SDP) relaxations, Lasserre presented an algorithm to solve the generalized SIPP problems in \cite{Lasserre2011}.
+Based on an exchange scheme, an SDP relaxation method for solving SIPP problems was proposed in \cite{SIPPSDP}.
+By using representations of nonnegative polynomials in the univariate case, an SDP method was given in \cite{XSQ} for LSIPP problems $(\ref{eq::lsipp})$ with $S$ being closed intervals.